 A: Malaysian Government mostly targets those affiliated or operating on behalf of gambling platforms.
 They focus on groups of people targetting potential customers with SMS spams about casino gaming.

 They rarely target individuals.
-So if you’re interested in trying out online casinos and online gambling, then give it a go!
+So if you want to play online casino and online gambling Malaysia, then give it a go!